 Success criteria can be used when completing peer and self-assessment activities.
 Any marking by the teacher should be based on the success criteria.
-Pupils need to know why their work is at level C and, more importantly, they need to know how to get to the next level.
+Pupils need to understand how to progress with their learning and, more importantly, identify their next steps in learning.